The Ark (Doctor Who): Filming

+Filming for The Ark took place in January and February 1966 at the BBC's Ealing Studios with a number of zoo animals.
+Further studio recording took place in February and March 1966 at Riverside Studios in London.
 The Monoids were played by actors, each holding a ping-pong ball in his mouth to represent the alien's single eye.
 The upper portion of the actor's face was hidden by a wig.